microsoft/ApplicationInsights-JS/docs/ThrottleMgr.md

 const instrumentationKeyDeprecation = _eInternalMessageId.InstrumentationKeyDeprecation;
 const cdnDeprecation = _eInternalMessageId.CdnDeprecation;

-/* if specific message id throttle confid is not defined, default (_eInternalMessageId.DefaultThrottleMsgKey) config will be used */ let throttleCfg = {
+/* if specific message id throttle config is not defined, defaultThrottleMsgKey config will be used */ let throttleCfg = {
     [defaultThrottleMsgKey]: defaultThrottleCfg,
     [instrumentationKeyDeprecation]: iKeyDeprecaredMsgThrottleCfg